rummanwaqar/au_sonar/README.md

 * Sonar DAQ system (on Beaglebone)
 * Sonar processing system (on TX2)

-The systems communicate using ZMQ; Sonar DAQ runs a command server to forward commands to preprocessor.
-It also publishes all serial data over a ZMQ publisher.
+The systems communicate using ZMQ; Sonar DAQ runs a ZMQ command server (port 6868) to forward commands to preprocessor.
+It also publishes all serial data over a ZMQ publisher (port 6969).

 ## Building the code